Keats/tera/docs/content/docs/templates.md

     </label>
 {% endmacro hello_world %}
 ```
-As shown in the example above, macro arguments can have a default literal (bool, string, number) value.
+As shown in the example above, macro arguments can have a default [literal](./docs/templates.md#literals) value.

 In order to use them, you need to import the file containing the macros: